bayfrontmedia/filesystem-factory/README.md

 **Description:**

-Returns array of disk names which have been created.
+Returns array of all disk names.

 **Parameters:**